YeeticusFinch/Fancy-Game-2-HHS-Boogaloo/README.md

 Extend class Enemy

-In the constructor, put “super(speed, damage, hp, ID) The ID is the number corresponding to the enemy (Darius is 0, French teacher is 1)
+In the no args constructor, put “super(speed, damage, hp, ID) The ID is the number corresponding to the enemy (Darius is 0, French teacher is 1)

 Create a move method, an attack method, an attack2 method, and a draw method.
 In the draw method, call the superclass draw method.